Getting Started

 Prerequisites

-- MelonLoader installed on the target Unity game
+- MelonLoader installed on Schedule 1

 - Steam client running